pedrofariacomposer/comptools/README.md

 # CompTools
-Tools to Assist in Music Composition
+Tools for Assisting in Composing and Analyzing Music